Zaatari Refugee Camp

 John Dewey Distinguished Service Professor

-Konstantin Sonin is John Dewey Distinguished Service Professor at the University of Chicago Harris School of Public Policy.
+Konstantin Sonin is John Dewey Distinguished Service Professor at the University of Chicago Harris School of Public Policy and Faculty Affiliate of The Pearson Institute.
 His research interests include political economics, development, and economic theory.
 His papers have been published in leading academic journals in economics and political science.